Mini Berndoodles For Sale In Hickory, North Carolina

 Raising a Puppy in Hickory

 Mini Bernedoodles need 30 to 60 minutes of daily exercise as adults.
-Glenn Hilton Dog Area at Glenn Hilton Jr. Memorial Park, Hickory gives them the space and focused movement this breed needs without requiring a large yard.
-On days when you want more distance, Catawba River Trail along Hickory covers the longer walk well.
+Glenn Hilton Dog Area gives them the space and focused movement this breed needs without requiring a large yard.
+Catawba River Trail near Hickory covers the longer walks on days when the heat cooperates.
 A large yard isn't the requirement.
-The park handles it.
+Glenn Hilton Dog Area handles it.

 Bernedoodle Puppy